bharathffofc/Mini-Project/README.md

 # Mini-Project
 # Simple Notes Manager
-### A Mini Project on Mangaing Personal Notes using Python, MongoDB and FastAPI. we store the Notes in MongoDB database and in JSON files.
+### A Mini Project on Managing  Personal Notes using Python, MongoDB and FastAPI. we store the Notes in MongoDB database and in JSON files.
 In order to perform the actions user has to authenticate himself.

 ## Key Features:-
 ### 1. Routes for-